yueyang-wu/CS5330/proj4/statics/readme.txt

 - Instructions for running your executables.
     - There are two executables: arSystem and harrisCorner
-    - arSystem is able to detect chessboard corners and ArUco targets and put AR objects on the two targets at the same time
+    - arSystem is able to detect chessboard corners and ArUco targets.
+It can put AR objects on the two targets at the same time it can also overlay a picture on the ArUco targets
-        - takes one input, the file path to an image, used to overlay the ArUco target
+        - takes one input, the file path to an image, the image is used to overlay the ArUco target
         - type 'p' to display/remove the image from ArUco targets
         - for the two target, the system calibrate the camera separately
         - type 's' to select calibration images for chessboard